UNHCSC/pve-koth/README.md

 - `setupPublicFolder`: The path to the folder containing public files to be served to the containers when setup scripts are running.
 - `writeupFilePath`: The path to the competition writeup file (PDF or Markdown) that will be publicly available for competition members to view.

+### Network Allocation

+The server hands out networks to competitions automatically.
+Configure the `[network]` section in `config.toml` to describe the IPv4 pool that Proxmox containers should live in.
+The pool must be at least a `/16`, and each competition currently receives a dedicated `/16` which is then subdivided into `/24`s for the teams inside that competition.
+Containers themselves are provisioned with the `/8` mask defined by `container_cidr` to keep routing simple across nodes.
+If the configured pool can't provide at least a `/16`, the server will refuse to boot.

+### Public URL

+Containers need a stable way to reach the KOTH panel in order to download scripts and public files.
+Set `public_url` inside the `[web_server]` block when the application is exposed through a hostname (for example `https://koth.cyber.lab`).
+If it is omitted, the server falls back to its local IP address combined with the configured listen port.

 ## Scoring

 Scoring live containers that are constantly being changed by attackers and defenders is a difficult task.
 The goal of the scoring system is to be as fair and accurate as possible, while also being easy to understand and implement for competition organizers.